ec-doris/kohesio-backend/README.md

 # kohesio-backend

 The kohesio backend contains a set offers the APIs to serve (<https://kohesio.ec.europa.eu>).
+It offers APIs to:

+- search over projects
+- search over beneficiaries
+- explore a Map
+- serve the facets of the search
+- find projects nearby based on the IP

+All REST API requests are transformed into SPARQL queries serving the requested content.

 To run from cli: